 Metatranscriptome analysis

 Raw reads were downloaded from the JGI genome portal and were QC filtered using bbduk (51) and Sickle (52).
-BBmap was then used to map QC filtered reads to a concatenated reference mag file (minid=0.95).
+BBmap was then used to map QC filtered reads to a concatenated reference MAG file (minid=0.95).
 Counts of reads mapping to DRAM-annotated genes were identified using FeatureCounts (62).
 Expression and normalization counts of mapped transcripts for each annotated gene (excluding rRNA genes) were generated using DESeq2 (63) using default parameters.
 Differential expression was calculated as the log2-fold change versus the gene expression of the control group.

 Genomic traits